aquasecurity/harbor-scanner-aqua/README.md

 Currently, there's a limitation of `scannercli` which does not accept Harbor robot account credentials passed by a Harbor scan job to the adapter service.
 This effectively means that the Aqua CSP scanner is using the credentials provided in Aqua CSP management console under the **Integrations** / **Image Registries** section.
-However, these credentials do not have enough permissions to bypass deployment security checker when it's enabled in the Harbor project configuration.
+However, these credentials do not have enough permissions to bypass the deployment security checker when it's enabled in the Harbor project configuration.
+In other words, the deployment security checker prevents the Aqua CSP scanner from pulling an image, which it needs to be able to do in order to scan it.

 ![](docs/images/harbor_deployment_security.png)